amininger/abolt/java/README.txt

 Bolt automatically creates and sends observations_t over LCM

 Bolt Components:
-	IObjectManager - A collection of the BoltObjects in the current environment Major tasks are updating the objects with new perceptual information and reclassifying Also constructs the object_data_t[] array used in observations_t SensableManager - A collection of the SimSensables in the current environment
+	BoltObjectManager - A collection of the BoltObjects in the current environment Major tasks are updating the objects with new perceptual information and reclassifying Also constructs the object_data_t[] array used in observations_t SensableManager - A collection of the SimSensables in the current environment